-For most of this leg, the Snowdonia Slate Trail follows the North Wales Pilgrims’ Path.
+For most of this leg, the Snowdonia Slate Trail follows the North Wales Pilgrims’ Way.
 Leaving Waunfawr near the Welsh Highland Railway station, the route follows a country lane before branching off up the steep wooded hillside.
 Eventually, open moorland is reached with views of Mynydd Mawr to the left and the rugged Nantlle Ridge ahead.
 Soon, the extensive slate workings of the Nantlle Valley are reached and the route passes beneath towering slate tips and between cavernous quarries before emerging in the village of Nantlle.

 An overview of the section by Vicky Anne Jones (also includes Llanberis to Waunfawr and Nantlle to Rhyd Ddu)

-Follow the main A4085 Roman road through Waunfawr as far as the Welsh Highland Light Railway station, where you turn up the narrow lane signposted to Rhosgadfan.
+Follow the main A4085 Roman road through Waunfawr as far as the Welsh Highland Railway station, where you turn up the narrow lane signposted to Rhosgadfan.
 Still following the North Wales Pilgrims’ Path, follow a rough footpath up the wooded hillside, over ancient iron stiles, and past long-abandoned cottages onto the open moorland.

-After following the North Wales Pilgrims’ Path for some distance, branch off between quarry workings and down into the village of Y Fron.
+After following the North Wales Pilgrims’ Way for some distance, branch off between quarry workings and down into the village of Y Fron.
 After crossing some fields, take the path, firstly along an old tramway, then down a bracken-covered field, where the path can become indistinct.

 The route here requires concentration as you go down the hillside between the impressive quarry workings and among the cascading slate tips and ruined slate mills.
 Finally, the Trail emerges onto a broad track which leads into Nantlle village.